 A prize of $1,000 will and publication in book form will be awarded to poet for the winning poetry collection selected by the judge for publication.

-All poets who have entered their manuscript in the contest will receive a complimentary, one-year subscription to our literary journal Catamaran.
+All poets who have entered their manuscript in the contest will receive a complimentary, one-year subscription to our literary journal Catamaran

-Submissions must be received between November 15, 2022 and April 20, 2023 in order to be considered for publication.
+Submissions must be received between February 15, 2024 and June 15th, 2024 in order to be considered for publication.
 No late submissions will be accepted.

 Manuscripts must be typed, paginated, and between 60-100 pages in length.
 Poems in the collection must be the original work of the author and previously unpublished in a book length collection.
 Poems can be published previously in print magazines or online journals.
 Publication acknowledgments should be included for previously published work.
 Please ensure all included quotations are clearly attributed to the author.